General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Introduction

-that is, self-similarity of the first kind.
-These two assumptions reduce the Einstein field equations, a system of nonlinear partial differential equations, to a system of nonlinear ordinary differential equations in the single variable $\xi$.
-It is in this setting that Cahill and Taub establish criteria for the uniqueness of solutions, along with a method to form shock waves.
-The flat FLRW and TOV spacetimes are explicit solutions to these equations when admitting barotropic equations of state, which for self-similar solutions of the first kind, are restricted to the form:

-for some constant $\sigma$, referred to as the \emph{equation of state parameter}.
-It is also shown in \cite{MCahill1971} that the TOV spacetimes form the unique family of static perfect fluid spacetimes that are spherically symmetric and self-similar of the first kind.
-This family forms the exterior of all general relativistic shock waves considered in this paper with shock waves admitting an asymptotically Friedmann interior being referred to as \emph{Friedmann-Static shock waves}.
+In this paper, solutions of the Einstein--Euler equations are assumed to be spherically symmetric and self-similar in the variable $\xi=\frac{r}{t}$, that is, self-similarity of the first kind.
+These two assumptions reduce the Einstein--Euler equations, a system of nonlinear partial differential equations, to a system of nonlinear ordinary differential equations in the single variable $\xi$.
+It is under these assumptions that Cahill and Taub in \cite{CT1971} have established criteria for the uniqueness of solutions.
+The flat FLRW and TOV spacetimes can be written as explicit solutions to these equations when coupled with barotropic equations of state.
+For self-similar solutions of the first kind, barotropic equations of state are restricted to the form $p=\sigma\rho$ for some constant $\sigma$, which is referred to as the \emph{equation of state parameter}.
+It is also shown in \cite{CT1971} that the TOV spacetimes form the unique family of static perfect fluid spacetimes that are spherically symmetric and self-similar of the first kind.
+This family forms the exterior of all general relativistic shock waves considered in this paper.

-A Friedmann-static shock wave is constructed by Cahill and Taub in \cite{MCahill1971} by matching a pure radiation ($\sigma= \frac{1}{3}$) flat FLRW spacetime to a TOV spacetime across a spherical shock surface.
-Cahill and Taub claimed the existence of a two-parameter family of self-similar pure radiation spacetimes that could be matched to a TOV spacetime to form a shock wave in a subsequent paper that was not published and possibly never completed.
-This paper partially resolves this open problem for the one-parameter subfamily of asymptotically Friedmann pure radiation spacetimes.
+Cahill and Taub were also the first to construct an explicit general relativistic shock wave by matching the explicitly known pure radiation ($\sigma=\frac{1}{3}$) flat FLRW spacetime to an explicitly known TOV spacetime.
+In addition, they claimed the existence of a two-parameter family of pure radiation self-similar spacetimes that could be matched to a TOV spacetime to form a shock wave in a subsequent paper that was not published and possibly never completed.
+This paper resolves this open problem for the one-parameter subfamily of pure radiation asymptotically Friedmann spacetimes.